Azure-Samples/AI_Toolkit_Samples/Workshops/PetPlanner/Modules/01-choose-model.md

-# 🐕 Section 1: Choose a Model
+# 🐕 Module 1: Choose a Model

-## 🎯 Goal

-Select and configure the right model for your Pet Planner agent.

-## 💡 Context

 The model determines how your agent thinks and responds.
 You’ll choose a model that can understand natural language, fetch data, and generate friendly pet playdate recommendations.
+Your goal is to select and configure the right model for your Pet Planner agent!

 ## 💬 Sample Prompt